Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Introduction

-The main contribution of this work is a model based on the transformer architecture \citep{attentionisallyouneed} which utilizes the PDD of a crystal to make predictions on the properties of materials in a highly efficient manner compared to state-of-the-art models.
-In doing this, we bridge the gap between unambiguous crystal descriptors and machine learning models.
-We show that such a representation is effective in producing results that are on par or better than graph-based models, despite the additional structuring of data that comes in the form of edges and edge embeddings.
-Further, this model is shown to be several times faster in both prediction and training speed compared to two state-of-the-art models.
-To provide evidence of the method's robustness, the model is applied to the crystals of the Materials Project \citep{MP1} and Jarvis-DFT \cite{choudhary2020joint_jarvis_og}.
+The contribution of this work is a Transformer model \cite{attentionisallyouneed} which utilizes the PDD to make predictions on the properties of materials in a highly efficient manner compared to state-of-the-art models.
+In doing this, the gap between unambiguous crystal descriptors and machine learning models is bridged.
+Use of such a representation produces results on par or better than graph-based models, despite the additional structuring of data that comes with edges and edge embeddings.
+This model is faster in both prediction and training speed compared to two state-of-the-art models.
+To prove the method's robustness, the model is applied to the crystals of the Materials Project \cite{MP1} and Jarvis-DFT \cite{choudhary2020joint_jarvis_og}.
 Further experimentation on material classification, hyper-parameter sensitivity testing, and prediction of crystal properties without compositional information is included in Supplemental Materials Sections \ref{sec:addition_experiments} and \ref{sec:le_results}.